O'Nan moonshine and arithmetic: Proof of

-where $L(F,D;s)$ denotes the twist of the newform $F$ by the quadratic character $\left(\frac D\bullet\right)$ and $\omega(N)$ denotes the number of distinct prime divisors of $N$. \end{proposition} Since the twisted $L$-series has a functional equation of the usual type, there are efficient methods to compute its values numerically (the authors used the built-in intrinsics of \textsc{Magma} \cite{Magma}).
+where $L(F,D;s)$ denotes the twist of the newform $F$ by the quadratic character $\left(\frac D\bullet\right)$ and $\omega(N)$ denotes the number of distinct prime divisors of $N$. \end{proposition} Since the twisted $L$-series has a functional equation of the usual type, there are efficient methods to compute its values numerically.
+(The authors used the built-in intrinsics of \textsc{Magma} \cite{Magma}.)
 Computing the Petersson norm of $F$ is also possible to high accuracy, e.g. by using the well-known relationship (cf. \cite{Cremona, Zagier85})

-if $F$ is the newform is associated to the elliptic $E/\Q$, the covolume of whose period lattice we denote by $\vol(E)$ and whose modular parametrization\footnote{Every elliptic curve $E$ we consider in this paper has $\deg(\varphi_E)=1$.} is given by $\varphi_E$, or for $N$ prime using Theorem 2 in \cite{Zagier85}.
+where $F$ is the newform associated to the elliptic curve $E/\Q$, we denote the covolume of the period lattice of $E$ by $\vol(E)$, and use $\varphi_E$ for the modular parametrization of $E$.
+(Every elliptic curve $E$ we consider in this paper has $\deg(\varphi_E)=1$.)
+Alternatively, the Petersson norm of $F$ is computed for $N$ prime by Theorem 2 in \cite{Zagier85}.

-\begin{remark} Kohnen's result \Cref{propKohnen} has been extended to many situations, e.g. by Ueda and his collaborators \cite{Ueda1, Ueda2} to certain even levels and forms not in the plus-space, see in particular Corollary 1 in \cite{Manickametal}, so that the above reasoning carries over to $o(g)\in\{14,28\}$, by noting that $\g^{(14)}$ and $\g^{(28)}$ both arise from the unique normalized cusp form in $S_\frac 32(\Gamma_0(28))$ (not in the plus space), the former by applying sieve operators, the latter by applying the $V_4$-operator. \end{remark}
+\begin{remark} Kohnen's result \Cref{propKohnen} has been extended to many situations, e.g. by Ueda and his collaborators \cite{Ueda1, Ueda2} to certain even levels and forms not in the plus-space (see in particular Corollary 1 in \cite{Manickametal}).
+So the above reasoning carries over to $o(g)\in\{14,28\}$, by noting that $\g^{(14)}$ and $\g^{(28)}$ both arise from the unique normalized cusp form in $S_\frac 32(\Gamma_0(28))$ (not in the plus space).
+The former may be obtained by applying sieve operators, the latter by applying the $V_4$-operator. \end{remark}

 \begin{remark} For $o(g)=31$, the above reasoning only needs to be modified to take into account that $\g^{(31)}$ is not a Hecke eigenform, but its decomposition into newforms is given in \Cref{appSing}.
-Using that these newforms are orthogonal, the only difference becomes that one needs to take into account two Poincar\'e series instead of just one. \end{remark}
+Using the fact that these newforms are orthogonal, the only difference becomes that one needs to take into account two Poincar\'e series instead of one. \end{remark}